ravindra-singh0507/NeuroFinance_AI/README.md

 Overview:
-Fingenius AI is an AI-driven financial assistant designed to analyze over 1,000 transactions and spending patterns in real time.
+NeuroFinance AI is an AI-driven financial assistant designed to analyze over 1,000 transactions and spending patterns in real time.
 The system automates 90% of the expense categorization process through receipt scanning and Natural Language Processing (NLP)-based analysis.
 By utilizing machine learning and advanced algorithms, it provides real-time insights into spending habits while ensuring a high level of security and ease of use.

 Key Features: